Last Updated on

 79 miles (1 hour 40 minutes)

 Boone Fork Trail is about as far away as one would get when considering day trips from Asheville, but we think it’d be worth the trip.
-The almost 5-mile loop starts at Julian Price Memorial Park off the Blue Ridge Parkway (MM 296.4).
+The almost 5-mile loop starts at Julian Price Memorial Park off the Blue Ridge Parkway (MP 296.4).
 You’ll cross the namesake Boone Fork River at many turns and walk through diverse terrain.

 There are nice swimming spots here, but you can also enjoy Boone Fork Trail for spring flowers and fall foliage.